 I thought the dark chocolate with honey were good; the sesame and honey flavors play off each other well, and since I don’t especially like the taste of honey, I didn’t totally love these.
 But don’t get me wrong, they were still good, and I thought the chocolate-sesame situation worked well.
-The pretzel-milk chocolate ones, however… I definitely considered not sharing these.
+The pretzel-milk chocolate ones, however… I definitely thought about not sharing these.
 They were super delicious– great balance of sweet and salty, plus the exterior pretzels stayed crunchy.
-I had considered adding extra salt on, but I’m glad I didn’t because the pretzels provided just the right amount.
+I had considered adding extra salt on top, but I’m glad I didn’t because the pretzels provided just the right amount.

 Because of the annoying tempering process, I only made about a dozen of each truffle flavor, so I had tons of chocolate and ganache left over.
 I poured the tempered dark chocolate in a thin layer in a sheet pan and placed a chocolate transfer sheet over it, then pulled it when the chocolate had hardened and cut out circles for cupcake toppers.
 I poured the milk chocolate in a thicker layer and scattered crushed pretzel on top, then broke it into shards of milk chocolate-pretzel bark.
 The ganache can simply be scooped and eaten with a spoon for an ultra-decadent chocolate dessert (the sesame seeds or pretzel crumbs make great toppings).

-You can make these ahead, so they make great holiday gifts, or you can just as easily include them on your holiday desserts table for those people who just want a bite of dessert, or those don’t like pie or cake or all the holiday things.
-(I try not to associate with negative people like that, but there’s always someone in the family who’s all, “I’m not a dessert person…”) The recipe for A Trio of Truffles can be found at Baked Sunday Mornings, and please take a look at my fellow bloggers’ truffle, some of whom probably followed directions better than I did and made them as originally intended.
+You can make these ahead, so they make great holiday gifts, or you can just as easily include them on your holiday dessert table for those people who just want a bite of dessert, or those don’t like pie or cake or all the holiday things.
+(I try not to associate with that kind of negative energy, but there’s always someone in the family who’s all, “I’m not a dessert person…”) The recipe for A Trio of Truffles can be found at Baked Sunday Mornings, and please take a look at my fellow bloggers’ truffles, some of whom probably followed directions better than I did and made them as originally intended.
 It’s hard to believe the holidays are upon us– I can’t wait to dig into Holiday 2017 recipes! 🙂

 © Dafna Adler & Stellina Sweets, 2017.